-The AADSAS (Associated American Dental Schools Application Service) is the application service for the majority of dental school applicants across the U.S., and it is administered through the American Dental Education Association (ADEA).
-Applying to study dentistry requires a lot of time, thought, and effort, with an admissions process as robust as any professional program.
-If you’re considering a future career as a dentist, you’ll want to have a good sense of the application process well in advance of compiling your application materials, crafting your essay(s), and logging into the AADSAS website to get to work.
-This blog will help you understand the AADSAS and the application timeline, help you navigate the various sections of the application, and will provide you some tips to ensure you’re on track with all of the application’s various components.
+The (Associated American Dental Schools Application Service) is the dental school application service for most dental schools in the U.S. and is administered through the American Dental Education Association (ADEA). requires a lot of time and effort, with an admissions process as challenging as any professional program.
+If you’re considering a future career as a dentist then you’ll need a good sense of the dental application process well in advance of compiling your materials, crafting your essay(s), and logging into the AADSAS website to get to work.
+In this blog, our will help you understand the AADSAS process and its timeline, help you navigate each section of the dental school application, and provide tips to ensure you’re on track with all of the application’s various components.

-Each year, the AADSAS opens in early-June (often on or around June 1), and each individual school will have its own unique deadlines for application submission, so be sure to check with each school to which you will apply, so you ensure your application is in on time.
-While the earliest submission date for your application will be early-June, note that the AADSAS has a “soft open” around mid-May each year, meaning that the application will be available to view, though you won’t be able to submit it until that early-June date.
+Each year the standard AADSAS opens in mid-June, while the paperless process opens in mid-May.
+Each school will have its own unique deadlines for application submission as well, so be sure to check them with each school to which you will apply.
+While the earliest submission date for your application will be in June, note that the AADSAS has a “soft open” around mid-May each year, meaning that the application will be available to be viewed, though you won’t be able to submit it until that early June date.
 As well, some schools will have secondary applications in addition to the AEDA AADSAS, which will all have their own deadlines.

-If you’re a traditional applicant to dental school (i.e., if you're currently completing your undergraduate education and planning to move directly from there to a dental program), you should be prepared to submit your application the Summer after your Junior year of undergrad.
-You should have all of your materials together and ready to submit as soon as the AADSAS opens in June.
-Similar to many U.S. medical schools, those applications submitted earliest get first review and consideration.
-The ADEA strongly encourages students to apply as early as possible, as this early submission can significantly positively impact your chances of first review, and this can result in earlier interview invitations.
-AMDSAS processing generally takes around 4-6 weeks, after which time your application is sent to your chosen schools, so being prepared to submit your application as soon as possible will in itself impact your evaluation.
+If you’re a traditional applicant to dental school (i.e., if you're currently completing your undergraduate education and plan to enter directly into a dental program), you should be prepared to submit your application the summer after your Junior year.
+You should have all your materials together and ready to submit as soon as the AADSAS opens in June.
+Like many U.S. medical schools, US dental schools have , which means that applications are reviewed and considered as they come in.
+The ADEA strong encourages students to apply as early as possible, as early submission can significantly increase your chances for early interview invitations.
+AMDSAS processing generally takes around 4-6 weeks, after which time your application is sent to your chosen schools, so being prepared to submit your application as soon as possible will positively impact your evaluation.

 Prior to applying to dental school through the AADSAS, there are a number of steps you must take and benchmarks you must reach.
-These include taking the proper pre-requisite courses, registering for and/or completing the DAT (Dental Admission Test), and shadowing a dental professional.
+These include taking the proper pre-requisite courses, registering for and/or completing the , and shadowing a dental professional.